 Every resident has the capacity to care for themselves and their neighbors during times of stress.

 The faith-based organizations, businesses, non-profits and community organizations of the West Portal community have the capacity to support both the needs of their existing constituencies and emerging audiences during times of stress.

 The West Portal community has the capacity to respond collectively during times of stress in a manner that reflects the goals and priorities of its residents and stakeholder organizations.

-The Resilient West Portal Steering Committee is comprised of community members who care deeply for the neighborhood and are responsible for the development and implementation of a resilient action plan.
+The Resilient West Portal Steering Committee is comprised of community members who care deeply for the neighborhood and are responsible for the development and implementation of a Resilient Action Plan (RAP).

 This plan will guide the West Portal’s investments in connection, capacity and resources at the individual, organizational and community levels.